mxguardian/Mail-SpamAssassin-Plugin-ScriptInfo/README.md

 scripts in HTML attachments.
 This is to avoid false positives and is generally safe because most modern email clients will not execute scripts in the message body.

+Also, this plugin will add any URI's found in the HTML to the URI list.
+This is similar to what the URIDetail plugin does but is more complete.

 # CONFIGURATION

 The following configuration options are available: